Live in Atlantic City (Beyoncé video)

-Live in Atlantic City is a live video album by American recording artist Beyoncé.
-It was released on November 22, 2013 through Columbia Records and Parkwood Entertainment as a part of the home video release of her autobiographical television film Life Is But a Dream.
-The concert film contains footage from Beyoncé's four-night residency show at Revel Casino Hotel Atlantic City in Atlantic City, New Jersey, titled Revel Presents: Beyoncé Live between May 25–28, 2012, and was directed by Ed Burke and Beyoncé herself.
-It encompasses live performances of twenty-one songs, in addition to Beyoncé's then-new song "God Made You Beautiful".
+Live in Atlantic City is the eighth video album by American singer-songwriter Beyoncé.
+It was released on November 22, 2013, by Columbia Records and Parkwood Entertainment.

+Released as a part of the home video for her autobiographical television film Life Is But a Dream, Live in Atlantic City contains footage from Beyoncé's four-night residency show at Revel Casino Hotel in Atlantic City, Revel Presents: Beyoncé Live (2012).
+The concert film was directed by Ed Burke and Beyoncé herself.
+It encompasses live performances of 21 songs, while the album includes Beyoncé's previously unreleased "God Made You Beautiful" as a bonus audio track.

-After the film was released, videos of three performances from the concert were released online on Beyoncé's YouTube channel—"Schoolin' Life", "Dance for You" and "Party".
-Live in Atlantic City was commercially successful, peaking within the top ten on various DVD charts worldwide.
-The two-disc set of Life Is But a Dream/Live in Atlantic City peaked atop the US Top Music Videos and the UK Music Video Chart, becoming Beyoncé's fourth and first chart-topper in the countries, respectively.
-It was certified platinum by the British Phonographic Industry (BPI) and gold by the Australian Recording Industry Association (ARIA).
+A commercial success, Live in Atlantic City peaked atop the US Top Music Videos alongside Life Is But a Dream, becoming Beyoncé's fourth number-one album on the chart.
+Furthermore, it reached the top ten in numerous other countries, being certified platinum in the United Kingdom.
+To promote the album, Beyoncé premiered videos for performances of "Schoolin' Life", "Dance for You" and "Party" via her YouTube channel.